ibm-vpc/terraform-provider-ibm/website/docs/r/is_instance.html.markdown

   ~> **Note**
     `action` allows to start, stop and reboot the instance and it is not recommended to manage the instance from terraform and other clients (UI/CLI) simultaneously, as it would cause unknown behaviour. `start` action can be performed only when the instance is in `stopped` state. `stop` and `reboot` actions can be performed only when the instance is in `running` state.
 It is also recommended to remove the `action` configuration from terraform once it is applied succesfully, to avoid instability in the terraform configuration later.
-- `allowed_use` - (Optional, List) The usage constraints to be matched against requested instance or bare metal serverproperties to determine compatibility.Only present for boot volumes.
+- `allowed_use` - (Optional, List) The usage constraints to be matched against requested instance or bare metal server properties to determine compatibility.
+Only present for boot volumes.
 The value of this property will be inherited from thesource image or snapshot at volume creation, but can be changed.

     Nested schema for `allowed_use`:
     - `api_version` - (Optional, String) The API version with which to evaluate the expressions.